Davey hints that Welsh Lib Dem leader should resign over handling of abuse case

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Sir Ed Davey has hinted that leader of the Lib Dems in Wales should resign over her handling of a sexual abuse case while working for the Church of England.
+The Welsh Lib Dems leader has said she will stay on after Sir Ed Davey hinted she should resign over her handling of a sexual abuse case while working for the Church of England.

 Sir Ed said he had spoken to Jane Dodds and been “really clear to her about what I think she should do”.